EXHIBITION AT INTERACTION: NOW ON VIEW

 After completed his postsecondary education in the Ibadan Polytechnic, Onafide Samson Olaniyi (Nigeria) continued with his arts education at SSCE (1994), NABTEB TECHNICAL (1997); and ND/ART & DESIGN PRINTING TECH (2002).
 He was the UN Award for the Art Poster Competition promoting the Millennium Development Goals [MDGs] in Nigeria [Best in the 25 – 30 age group].

-Rachel Singel has participated in residencies at the Penland School of Crafts, the Venice Printmaking Studio, Internazionale di Grafica Venezia, Art Print Residence in Barcelona, Spain, Wharepuke Print Studios in New Zealand, and Proyecto’ace, an Artist-in-Residence Program in Buenos Aires, Argentina.
+Rachel has participated in residencies at the Penland School of Crafts, the Venice Printmaking Studio, Internazionale di Grafica Venezia, Art Print Residence in Barcelona, Spain, Wharepuke Print Studios in New Zealand, Proyecto’ace, an Artist-in-Residence Program in Buenos Aires, Argentina, and AGA Lab in the Netherlands.

-She has studied non-toxic printmaking at the Grafisk Eksperimentarium studio in Andalusia and recently continued her research at AGA LAB in Amsterdam, Netherlands in Spring 2023.
+She has studied non-toxic printmaking at the Grafisk Eksperimentarium studio in Andalusia and recently traveled to Japan to research papermaking with invasive plants.
 Her work has been exhibited nationally and internationally and represented in private collections and public institutions.

 It features an image of water and mussels.
 As they siphon water—as much as a bathtub’s worth every day—through their gills to feed, mussels also filter out bacteria and pollutants, acting like living water purifiers.
 In this way, their presence is vital to the health of freshwater ecosystems, and by extension, to us.